Privacy Notice - Alumni and Supporters

 Durham University’s Development and Alumni Relations Office (DARO) supports a global community of stakeholders (students, alumni, parents, donors, mentors, employers, researchers, policy-makers, and advocates) related to the research, engagement and outreach activities pursued by Durham University and its peer organisations.
 In order to deliver all of the related products, services and opportunities in a bespoke manner and to ensure each individual and constituency receives relevant information, DARO process personal data of stakeholders.
 This helps to ensure that you are getting the best contact available from DARO for your purposes.
 This also helps us, where appropriate, to ask for your support with the things we believe you care about the most.

-Alumni: Type(s) of personal data collected and held by the University and method of collection
+Alumni and Supporters: Type(s) of personal data collected and held by the University and method of collection

 If you are a student/graduate, some of the personal data that the University holds about you is transferred from your student record to the University’s alumni database, Raiser’s Edge.
 This personal data will have been collected from you as part of your studies application process or provided by you via updates to your department or college during your time as a student and will include: